Los Angeles: Movies and the performing arts

-The city's Hollywood neighborhood has been recognized as the center of the motion picture industry, having held this distinction since the early 20th century, and the Los Angeles area is also associated with being the center of the television industry.
+The city's Hollywood neighborhood has been recognized as the center of the American motion picture industry, having held this distinction since the early 20th century, and the Los Angeles area is also associated with being the center of the U.S. television industry.
 The city is home to major film studios as well as major record labels.
 Los Angeles plays host to the annual Academy Awards, the Primetime Emmy Awards, the Grammy Awards, as well as many other entertainment industry awards shows.
 Los Angeles is the site of the USC School of Cinematic Arts which is the oldest film school in the United States.

 Museums and galleries

 The Getty Villa is one of the two campuses of the J. Paul Getty Museum, alongside the Getty Center.

 There are 841 museums and art galleries in Los Angeles County, including many in the city of Los Angeles, more museums per capita than any other city in the U.S. Some of the notable museums are the Los Angeles County Museum of Art (the largest art museum in the Western United States), the Getty Center (part of the J. Paul Getty Trust, the world's wealthiest art institution), the Petersen Automotive Museum, the Huntington Library, the Natural History Museum, the Battleship Iowa, The Broad, which houses over 2,000 works of contemporary art and the Museum of Contemporary Art.
 A significant number of art galleries are on Gallery Row, and tens of thousands attend the monthly Downtown Art Walk there.